TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 ## Recap 🔁

 Audio generation can be pretty fun once we dive deep.
-As before, I hope we communicated on the same wavelength and no aliasing occured on your end. 😏
+The applications can also be pretty fun: toys, electronic instruments, virtual instruments, digital synths, speakers, hearing aids, and whatnot.
+As before, I hope we communicated on the same wavelength and the information on this post did not experience aliasing. 😏

-In the next post, we'll dive deeper into audio synthesis in embedded systems and engineer a simple tone generator.
+In the next post, we'll dive even deeper into audio synthesis (particularly in embedded systems) and engineer a simple tone generator.

 To recap…